alk-language/k-semantics/bin/README.md

 -----------

 First, make sure that Alk is compiled, that is, check if `pathToAlk/alk/alk-kompiled` exists.
-Otherwise, compile the definition Alk that resides in the `alk` directory of this repo:
+Otherwise, compile the K definition of Alk that resides in the `alk` directory of this repo:

 ```> kompile alk.k```